 “Who HATES IT when another human being calls them on the phone?”

-This was the simple but powerful question the perennial straight shooting (and occasional f-bomb dropping) Gary Vaynerchuk asked a New York City audience of 1500 sales and marketing leaders at the Sales Machine conference back in June.
+This was the simple but powerful question the perennial straight shooting (and occasional f-bomb dropping) Gary Vaynerchuk asked a New York City audience of 1500 sales and marketing leaders at the Sales Machine conference back in June of 2016.
 Like many, I was first taken aback by the question.
 “What does he mean?”
 I thought.
 “Who’s calling?
 A friend?
 My mother?
 A telemarketer asking if I’m interested in massive long distance savings?”
 But as 40% of the audience sheepishly raised their hands (including myself), I realized my questions no longer mattered.
 Indeed, the world has changed.

 In a time where we’re constantly being bombarded with marketing messages, have unprecedented access to product information, combined with an always-connected lifestyle, Gary asserted that it is time itself which has become our most precious commodity.
 That sentiment combined with our predisposition for social media, texting, and self-service, has now led many of us use the word “hate” to describe the intrusion on our time when someone calls us on the phone and chooses to engage us on their terms instead of ours.
 An Aimia Institute survey found that 59% of people block unwanted phone calls or texts, 75% say they receive too many emails from brands, and 69% say this behavior has caused them to unfollow brands on social channels.